feddelegrand7/ralger/README.md

 ```

 Thanks to the [robotstxt](https://github.com/ropensci/robotstxt), you
-can set `askRobot = T` to ask the `robots.txt` file if it’s permitted to
+can set `askRobot = TRUE` to ask the `robots.txt` file if it’s permitted
-scrape a specific web page.
+to scrape a specific web page.

 If you want to scrap multiple list pages, just use `scrap()` in
 conjunction with `paste0()`.